inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

 Students develop the ability to communicate in French at the intermediate ACTFL level, both orally and in writing.
-Students also broaden their cultural awareness and critical thinking skills as they study, discuss, read and write about global and regional themes depicted in authentic literature, film, art, podcasts and other cultural products.
-Students will use French creatively in daily discussions and also when engaged in presentational, writing and real world tasks.
+They also broaden their cultural awareness and critical thinking skills as they study, discuss, read and write about global and regional themes depicted in authentic literature, film, art, podcasts, and other cultural products.
+Students use French creatively in daily discussions and also when engaged in presentational, writing, and real world tasks.

 FREN 203.
 SECOND YEAR FRENCH III.
 5 Credits.